 Ae sashayed off the stage at the end of the song with a long strand of hair whipping across her spine, challenging the young Italian to maintain his invisibility.

 “I still dance best.”

 “Let’s go someplace more interesting,” Bishop suggested and we left TQ'S to view Hot and Cold a Go-Go’s midnight live show.
 He loved the fire show.
 Ae’s cousin worked the lesbian act and Bish barfined her for the night to balance out the third wheel.
-I avoided any of the regular farang hangouts.
-The Italian was at none of the distant bars.

 By 2am I was ready for sleep.

 Mem was not tired.
 “I want dance one more hour.”